 - Manually review transactions that fall between being automatically rejected and accepted.

-- Maintain a database with a blacklist of proven offenders whose transactions you will reject.
+- Maintain a database with a list of proven offenders whose transactions you will reject.
 Take care that your criteria for inclusion are not overly broad so that you don’t lose legitimate business.

 "Tapping your global growth potential may be easier than you think"